Calutron: Research

 Burhop and Bohm later studied the characteristics of electric discharges in magnetic fields, today known as Bohm diffusion.
 Their papers on the properties of plasmas under magnetic containment would find usage in the post-war world in research into controlled nuclear fusion.
 Other technical problems were more mundane but no less important.
 Although the beams had low intensity, they could, over many hours of operation, still melt the collectors.
 A water cooling system was therefore added to the collectors and the tank liner.
 Procedures were developed for cleaning the "gunk" that condensed inside the vacuum tank.
 A particular problem was blockage of the slits by "crud", which caused the ion beams to lose focus, or stop entirely.

 The chemists had to find a way of producing quantities of uranium tetrachloride (UCl_{4}) from uranium oxide.
 (Nier had used uranium bromide.)
 Initially, they produced it by using hydrogen to reduce uranium trioxide (UO_{3}) to uranium dioxide (UO_{2}), which was then reacted with carbon tetrachloride (CCl_{4}) to produce uranium tetrachloride.
 Charles A. Kraus proposed a better method for large-scale production that involved reacting the uranium oxide with carbon tetrachloride at high temperature and pressure.
 This produced uranium pentachloride (UCl_{5}) and phosgene (COCl_{2}).
-While nowhere near as nasty as the uranium hexafluoride used by the gaseous diffusion process, uranium tetrachloride is hygroscopic, so work with it had to be undertaken in gloveboxes that were kept dry with phosphorus pentoxide (P_{4}O_{10}).
+While nowhere near as volatile as the uranium hexafluoride used by the gaseous diffusion process, uranium tetrachloride is hygroscopic, so work with it had to be undertaken in gloveboxes that were kept dry with phosphorus pentoxide (P_{4}O_{10}).
 The presence of phosgene, a lethal gas responsible for 85,000 deaths as a chemical weapon during World War I, required that the chemists wear gas masks when handling it.

 Of the $19.6 million spent on research and development of the electromagnetic process, $18 million (92 percent) was spent at the Radiation Laboratory in Berkeley, and further work conducted at Brown University, Johns Hopkins University and Purdue University, and by the Tennessee Eastman corporation.
 During 1943, the emphasis shifted from research to development, engineering, and the training of workers to operate the production facilities at the Clinton Engineer Works in Oak Ridge, Tennessee.
 By the middle of 1944, there were nearly 1,200 people working at the Radiation Laboratory.